 Cost of Transportation in New York

-If you’re okay giving up your car, New York’s public transportation system is one of the best in the country—and one of the most expensive.
+If you’re okay with giving up your car, New York’s public transit system is one of the best in the country.
+But like everything else in the Big Apple, it’s one of the most expensive.
 A monthly transit pass in New York costs $116.50 per month.
-For a direct comparison, consider this: the monthly transit passes offered in both Los Angeles and Chicago cost $100.
+For a direct comparison, consider this: monthly transit passes in Los Angeles and Chicago cost $100 and $105, respectively.